 ⦁ If diarrhea lasts several days in a row, especially when it is very profuse.

-⦁ You have symptoms of dehydration (thirsty, dry mouth, and little urination).
+⦁ You have symptoms of dehydration (thirst, dry mouth, and little urination).

 ⦁ You have severe abdominal pain.